YaseminOran/YaseminOran/README.md

-Hi there 👋
-My name is Yasemin,

-I am working on a thesis on Anomaly Detection in the master's program of the Software Engineering department at Celal Bayar University.
-In addition to developing artificial intelligence-supported automation applications, I mentor individuals aspiring to progress in the Data Scientist field at Miuul company.

- My aim is to specialize more in my field and gain more experience in the following areas.

-🔭 Aws Cloud
-💬 Big Data
-⚡ Deep Learning
-👩🏼‍🏫👩🏼‍💻👩🏼‍🔧
+👋 Hi there, I'm Yasemin!

+I'm passionate about building intelligent systems and sharing knowledge in the field of artificial intelligence.

+🧠 I completed my master's thesis on **Anomaly Detection** in the Software Engineering program.
+🚀 I’m the founder of **Kairu**, where I design and deliver **AI training programs** and develop **AI-powered automation solutions** for individuals and organizations.
+👩‍🏫 At Kairu, I also mentor professionals and students aiming to build real-world skills in **machine learning, deep learning, LLMs, and MLOps**.

+🎯 I’m currently focused on deepening my expertise in the following areas:

+* ☁️ **AWS Cloud Technologies**
+* 📊 **Big Data Analytics**
+* 🧠 **Deep Learning Architectures**
+* 🤖 **LLMs, MLOps, and LLMOps**
+* 🛠️ **AI-Powered Automation Systems**

+---

+📚 I believe in learning by doing, teaching by sharing, and building impactful solutions through collaboration.

+Let’s connect and shape the future with AI!

 **My Contacts:**
 - [Linkedin](http://https://www.linkedin.com/in/yaseminarslann/)